Sour tea is an important component of the tea culture of Yunnan's ethnic minorities.

 the sour tea can be retrieved.

-a of bright golden sour tea.
+Brew a Cup of bright golden sour tea.

 The initial taste is refreshing with a hint of plum flavor.